by John Clayson

 Control offices were vital hubs of communication, so both the King's Cross and the Doncaster control offices were moved to the comparative safety of the surrounding country during the second world war.
 The King's Cross office was based at Knebworth from 1939 until mid-1958, when it returned to King's Cross - to Floor 1 of Great Northern House.
 The Doncaster office moved out to Bawtry during wartime.

-At the south end of the up platform was the office of the S&T Engineers, Jed Westwood and Alf Baker.
+At the south end of the up platform was the office of the S&T Engineers, Jed Westwood and Alf Baker in the 1950s.
 They were responsible for managing the testing, maintenance, repair and upgrading of all the signalling and communications equipment both inside and outside the signal boxes, including in the various offices in the station and at the loco shed.

 Eddie Lee worked in S&T at Grantham.
 Julia, Eddie's wife, said "I can tell you that I have had countless nights' sleep disturbed through Eddie having to attend for various Royal Trains.
 Everybody, but everybody had to be on standby in the boxes and elsewhere in case of problems."